Thermodynamics, Phase Transition and Joule Thomson Expansion of 4-D Gauss-Bonnet AdS Black Hole: Joule Thomson expansion of the black hole

-An interesting feature of a van der Waals system is, heating or cooling during the throttling process.
-Since the phase structure of the 4D Gauss Bonnet black hole system is analogous to that of van der Waals system, it is worth examining the Joule Thomson expansion of the black hole.
-It is already known that the AdS black holes exhibit the throttling process \cite{Okcu:2016tgt,Okcu:2017qgo, AhmedRizwan:2019yxk} .
-The characteristic feature of this adiabatic irreversible expansion is that the enthalpy in the initial and final state remain the same.
-In the extended phase space the black hole mass is equivalent to enthalpy.
-Hence the isenthalpic curves, the locus of all points corresponding to the initial and final equilibrium states of the same enthalpy, are constant mass curves.
-The slope of an isenthalpic curve is the Joule Thomson coefficient, which is given by,
+In the extended phase space, the black hole mass is equivalent to enthalpy \cite{Kubiznak:2016qmn, Dolan:2011xt}.
+Hence, the isenthalpic curves, representing the locus of all points corresponding to the initial and final equilibrium states of the same enthalpy, are constant mass curves.
+The slope of an isenthalpic curve is the Joule-Thomson coefficient, which now reads,